 PREREQUISITE: Student needs to have earned a B+ in previous English class + receive their previous English teacher's recommendation to enroll in this honors course.
+Completion of a summer reading assignment is required. (see summer reading on p.
+18)

 • Algebra 1